← Back to Grammar

 • Create negative tú commands using the

-• Master the 8 irregular affirmative tú commands
+• Memorise the 8 irregular affirmative tú commands

 • Place correctly with commands (attached or separate)